 Using Your Bank Card in Bali

-While plastic payments are commonly accepted at more high-end establishments, you’re likely to have trouble paying by card in small local cafes (warungs), at markets, or with taxis.
+Travel money cards in Bali are commonly accepted at high-end establishments and you’re likely to have trouble paying by card in small local cafes (warungs), at markets, or with taxis.

 That said, most restaurants, cafes, and shops in Bali’s major tourist centres cater to card payments with debit cards, credit cards, or prepaid travel money cards.

 The value you get from each of those options varies depending on the type of bank card you’re using.

 In venues targeting tourists, you should have no trouble paying with a debit card with the Visa or Mastercard symbol.